quicwg/multipath/draft-ietf-quic-multipath.md

 ## Retransmissions

-Simultaneous use of multiple paths enables different retransmission strategies to cope with losses such as:
+Simultsimltaneoususe of multiple paths enables different retransmission strategies to cope with losses such as:
 a) retransmitting lost frames over the same path, b) retransmitting lost frames on a different or